Birmingham and Solihull Coroner

 (5) A Medical Certificate of Cause of Death or a Death Certificate.

-Please note that the application must be made personally by the next of kin who will need to attend the Coroner's Office.
+Please note that the application must be made personally by the next of kin.
 In the event that the next of kin is the spouse of the deceased and is too distressed to attend, then the application may be made by a child of the deceased.

 Repatriation of a body